 According to recent Cambridge University research, women are nearly twice as likely to experience anxiety as men.
-The study, published in the journal Brain and Behaviour, combined evidence of 48 previous studies into disordered anxiety.
+The study, published in the journal Brain and Behavior, combined evidence of 48 previous studies into disordered anxiety.
 The results suggest that we might be better able to identify those more at risk of developing an anxiety disorder, and therefore ensure the right treatment options are available.
-The World Health Organisation says that gender is a "critical determinant of mental health and mental illness", and that common mental health problems like anxiety and depression, "in which women predominate," affect approximately 1 in 3 people.
+The World Health Organization says that gender is a "critical determinant of mental health and mental illness," and that common mental health problems like anxiety and depression, "in which women predominate," affect approximately one in three people.

 Does this mean that women are inherently more anxious than men?
 Not necessarily.
 It's a bit more complex than that.

-The WHO state that gender-based violence, socioeconomic disadvantage, income inequality and low social status worldwide are gender-specific risk factors for women.
+The WHO states that gender-based violence, socioeconomic disadvantage, income inequality, and low social status worldwide are gender-specific risk factors for women.
 The disproportionately high rates of sexual violence that women are exposed to and, therefore, the correspondingly high rates of PTSD following this kind of violence, means that women are the largest single group of people affected by this type of anxiety disorder.

 Research in the overlap between reproductive and mental health is ongoing, but still largely inconclusive.
-Common theory suggests that the brain areas responsible for regulating emotion and behaviour are studded with receptors for those chemical weapons of mass frustration, sex hormones – oestrogen, progesterone and others – which affect the functioning of neurotransmitter systems.
+Common theory suggests that the brain areas responsible for regulating emotion and behavior are studded with receptors for those chemical weapons of mass frustration, sex hormones—estrogen, progesterone, and others—which affect the functioning of neurotransmitter systems.
 These systems can change women's moods and ways of thinking.
 If they function differently, we feel differently.
 It's not clear why some women are more sensitive than others, but they are.

 Being predisposed to anxiety and depression appears to have an impact on how our hormones affect us each month.
 A general rule of thumb is often that if you already have a mental health problem, it may get worse between ovulation and your period.
 There is also a link between genes and sensitivity to bodily changes, which would include changes brought about by hormones.

 Not every woman suffers mentally each month, so it can't just be about hormones.
 Another crucial thing to remember is that men and women deal with their problems differently.
 According to research by Mind, just 23 percent of men said they would visit their GP if they felt low for more than a fortnight, compared with 33 percent of women.
 Men are statistically more likely to turn to symptom-masking substances like alcohol and drugs.
-In developed countries, approximately 1 in 5 men develop alcohol dependence during their lives, compared to 1 in 12 women.
-Women are better at recognising emotional distress and asking for help quicker.
+In developed countries, approximately one in five men develop alcohol dependence during their lives, compared to one in twelve women.
+Women are better at recognizing emotional distress and asking for help quicker.
 Therefore women are more represented in statistics, because more women are seeking help.

 Eleanor Morgan's book Anxiety for Beginners is out now.